johntmcintosh/SnapshotKit/README.md

 ## Credits

-SnapshotKit was created by [John making your test file a subclass of SnapshotKitTestCase rather than `FBSnapshotTestCasentosh](http://twitter`.`com/johntmcintosh).`
+SnapshotKit was created by [John McIntosh](http://twitter.com/johntmcintosh).
-.

 ## License

 SnapshotKit is available under the MIT license.
 See the LICENSE file for more info.